pGerhart/Janus/Readme.md

 cargo bench
 ```

-The pinned results, together with the machine they were measured on, are in [`benches/bench_results.md`](benches/bench_results.md).
+The pinned results, together with the machine they were measured on, are in [`eval/eval_results.md`](eval/eval_results.md).

 # Reproducing the Published Numbers

-The paper's numbers come from a single run on a dedicated cloud machine, so that no other load interferes and the parameter sets up to $(t=256, n=512)$ have enough memory.
-The procedure below is the whole of it.

-**Machine.** An AWS `c7i.4xlarge` (16 vCPU, 32 GB, x86-64, Sapphire Rapids).
-Three properties matter:

-- `curve25519-dalek` selects its arithmetic backend in its build script from the **compile-time** target features.
-It builds the AVX-512 backend only when `avx512ifma` and `avx512vl` are enabled and the toolchain is 1.89 or newer, and otherwise falls back to AVX2.
-Neither feature is in the x86-64 baseline, so `scripts/run_bench.sh` sets `RUSTFLAGS=-C target-cpu=native` to enable them.
-Without that flag the same machine measures the AVX2 path instead.
-On 64-bit ARM only the serial backend exists, so numbers from a Graviton instance are not comparable.
-- Burstable instance families such as `t3` and `t4g` throttle once their CPU credits run out, which corrupts a run of this length.
-Use a fixed-performance family.
-- The largest parameter set holds all $n$ broadcasts decompressed in memory, which needs well over 16 GB at $(t=256, n=512)$.
+The paper's numbers were measured on an AWS `c8i.4xlarge` (16 vCPU on 8 physical cores, 30 GB, x86-64, Granite Rapids).

-**Run.** The full benchmarks takes over an hour, and the largest points take several minutes each.
+The full benchmarks takes over an hour, and the largest points take several minutes each.
 All benchmarks can be run with the script

 ```
-./scripts/run_bench.sh
+./eval/scripts/run_bench.sh
 ```

-`scripts/run_bench.sh` first records the machine, OS, toolchain, architecture, core count and date, then runs the whole gate battery (build, test, fmt, clippy) and stops on any failure.
-It then runs all six suites into `bench_raw/`.
+This script first records the machine, OS, toolchain, architecture, core count and date, then runs the whole gate battery (build, test, fmt, clippy) and stops on any failure.
+It then runs all seven suites into `eval/bench_raw/`.

-**Collect.**
-We built a script that writes the raw benches into `benches/bench_results.md`.
+To convert these raw numbers in a useable format, call
 ```
-python3 scripts/make_results.py
+python3 eval/scripts/build_results.py
 ```
+ which writes a cleaned version to `eval/eval_results.md`.